Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Error bound

 The theoretical foundation for our error bound is the following theorem.
-As the technique developped in \cite{nguyen2009reduced} did not fit our problem, we used our own strategy for obtaining this error bound. \begin{thrm} If:
+As the technique developed in \cite{nguyen2009reduced} did not fit our problem (because of the weak Dirichlet treatment, whose advantage has been shown in Remark \ref{rmrk:a} point (3)), we developed a new strategy for obtaining this error bound. \begin{thrm} If:

 then the norm of the error $\norm{e_k}$ satisfies:

 with:

 and: